Tasnima123/DevOps-Course-Starter/README.md

 * `client_id`
 * `client_secret`

-The following variable is changed during testing to prevent the 'login_required' decorator from redirecting in tests.
+The following variable is changed only during testing.
+This is to prevent the 'login_required' decorator from redirecting in tests.
 * `disable_login=False`

 ## Running the App